a-fotherby/Omphalos/README.md

 digit, so `Cl-` reads as chlorine, not carbon.
 Anything it cannot name unambiguously is reported rather than guessed; supply it in `names`.
 A copied mineral needs a rate law or CrunchTope stops, so the parent's kinetics block is copied where it has one and reported where it does not.

+Molecular weights are shifted by default, per atom of the element, by the label minus the element's rounded standard atomic weight — +1 for Cr53, +4 for Ca44.
+Set `mass_shift` to a number to override, or `null` to keep the parents' weights.

 Nothing here imposes a fractionation — the log Ks are copied.
 That belongs in the aqueous kinetics database.